• Skip to primary navigation

 These bliss balls are one of those snacks that you can eat any time of day.
 Wake up and enjoy a couple with your morning coffee, pack them with your lunch for a little pick me up at work, or have a couple more after dinner when that sweet tooth is screaming.

-I like to prep a batch of bliss balls for healthy snacking throughout the week.
-It’s nice to have a stash in my fridge so I don’t grab for less healthy options.
+I like to prep a batch of bliss balls for delicious snacking throughout the week.
+It’s nice to have a stash in my fridge.

 Glass bowl with the batter for gingerbread bliss balls mixed up.
 A grey spatula is laying on the side of the bowl.